Hannah-Sten/TeXiFy-IDEA/Writerside/topics/BibTeX.md

 * On Linux, make sure you have the 'Separate output files from source' checkbox disabled.
 * Make sure that a BibTeX run configuration was created, after running you should see multiple tabs in the Run window at the bottom of your screen, like `main`, `main bibliography`, `main`, `main`.
 If not, you have multiple options.
     1. Switch to a different compiler which handles BibTeX automatically for you.
-You can for example use latexmk, see [Compilers#latexmk](Compilers#latexmk) on how to install it, then [switch to it](Compilers#Switching-compilers).
-An other compiler which can do this is [Tectonic](Compilers#Tectonic).
+You can for example use latexmk, see [latexmk](Run-configuration-settings.md#latex-compilers-latexmk) on how to install it, then [switch to it](Run-configuration-settings.md#switching-compilers).
+An other compiler which can do this is [Tectonic](Run-configuration-settings.md#latex-compilers-tectonic).
     2. Create a BibTeX run configuration manually:
         * Click the dropdown list with the name of your run configuration (probably the name of your main file)
         * Click Edit Configurations